The Communication Program

 All Communication majors complete a common core of required courses that provide an overview of the discipline.
-Students will choose a concentration in interpersonal, organizational, or mass communication.
+Students then choose a major concentration in interpersonal, organizational, or mass communication.

 COM 1020 Public Communication